thenineteen/Deep-Covariant-Structure-of-Comorbidities/Preprocessing/ICD10/README.md

 0. first create sepsis category and assign sepsis = 1 for any category description with the word "sepsis" (regex) - keep the originals as will be required for below mergings.
 First row of csv.
 1. ensure the programme understands the "remains" keyword in the ICD code column.
 2. Run the exceptions in the "ICD10 preprocessing exceptions" sheet;
-   * first execute keep commands, then prunes and parents, then merges
+   * first execute keep commands, then parents then prunes, then merges
    * in the "ICD10 Codes" Column, watch out for spaces after the name (i.e. use .strip() when matching)
    * may need to remove the fullstop and create a new name when "keep" action is exectuted to avoid pruning automatically later
 3. mark all diagnostic code outputs as a boolean True for a column called "exceptions"